keptac/keptac/README.md

 #### <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="20px">  💻 👨‍💻 My name is Kelvin Chelenje you can call me Keptac! 😎 ![Visitor Badge](https://visitor-badge.laobi.icu/badge?page_id=keptac.keptac)

-Not worried I am not becoming a good dancer as fast as I am becoming a good coder!
-Full Stack Software Developer, Blockchain Developer and more.
+Full Stack Software Developer, Blockchain Developer, RPA dev and emerging tech researcher.
 Looking to use coding to create, innovate, add value and solve problems.
-My journey is only starting but its going to be Epic, meet you along the way!
+My journey is ongoing and its an epic one,  meet you along the way!

 ## 📖 My areas of interest :